 - 1.1 The South Worcestershire Council's (Malvern Hills, Wychavon and Worcester City) adopted their Community Infrastructure Levy (CIL) Charging Schedules on 26th April 2017 (Wychavon) and 16th May 2017 (Malvern Hills and Worcester City).
 CIL will come into effect on 5th June 2017 for Malvern Hills and Wychavon District Councils, with Worcester City Council implementing CIL on 4th September 2017.
 The report of the Examiner who carried out the examination was received on 27th January 2017, where he concluded that the Charging Schedule represented an appropriate basis for collecting CIL in south Worcestershire, subject to a number of minor amendments, which have been incorporated.
-The Charging Schedules were approved by the two councils during April and May 2017. - 1.2 From 5th June 2017 applications determined on 5th June 2017 or later may be liable to pay CIL.
+The Charging Schedules were approved by the two councils during April and May 2017. - 1.2 Within Malvern Hills and Wychavon, all applications determined on or after 5th June 2017 may be liable to pay CIL.
+Within Worcester City, all applications determined on or after 4th September 2017 may be required to pay CIL.
 This includes all planning applications that were undetermined on this date, including those that were approved via a resolution to grant subject to the signing of a legal agreement.
 The levy will also apply to any appeal decisions allowed after the implementation date. - 1.3 This guide provides information to applicants on the CIL process, including what development will be liable or exempt, how payment will be calculated and when and how it will be collected.
 For a full explanation of CIL in south Worcestershire, please see the Charging Schedule Report. - 1.4 If you have any queries relating to CIL, please contact the South Worcestershire Council's at the following e-mail address: contact@swdevelopmentplan.org.